Kayakers paddling along the Nærøyfjord in Norway.

 On the second and third night, you'll paddle to a beach and sleep in a tent under the stars.
 Sleeping mats and sleeping bags are provided, but you can bring your own if you prefer.
 There is no shower, and toilets are basic to say the least - it is wild camping after all.

-If you'd prefer your own room in Voss, your host offers an optional upgrade to a private room at Voss Hostel or alternatively at the 4-star Park Hotel Voss (subject to availability).
+If you'd prefer a private room in Voss, there is the option to upgrade to a private single/twin/double room at the 4-star Park Hotel Voss (subject to availability).
 Park Hotel is conveniently located about 150m from the train station and right on the lakefront.
+If you are travelling as a trio, there is the option to upgrade to a private triple room at Voss Hostel.
 Please see Optional Extras for prices - we recommend that you request this at the time of booking to avoid disappointment.

 You really do not need any kayaking experience.
 Your guide will give you full instructions and a safety briefing at the start.
 You’ll just need reasonable levels of fitness to handle approx 25km of relaxed paddling over two days, a day of hiking and be up for camping out overnight.